jsenv/core/packages/related/cli/readme.md

 npx @jsenv/cli
 ```

-> If you have Node.js you can use  `npx` command.
-Otherwise you must [install Node.js](https://nodejs.org/en/download/package-manager)
+> `npx` command is installed with Node.js.
+If you don't have it you must [install Node.js](https://nodejs.org/en/download/package-manager).

 The command init jsenv in a directory.
 It can be a new directory or an existing one.